Worked example - comparing and deploying two databases

 - For the source, in Database, type or select WidgetStaging.
 Type or select WidgetProduction for the target.

-If the databases are not displayed in the Database lists, click Refresh.
+If the databases are not displayed in the Database lists, right-click in each Database box and click Refresh, or scroll to the top of the list and click Refresh.

 - Click Compare Now.

 SQL Compare displays a message dialog box that shows the progress of the comparison.